zulip/zulip-mobile/docs/style.md

 in exactly the same places as we're defining those other values.
 The `api.*` naming gives a convenient, regular way to tell the API binding apart from related functions at different layers.

+### Zulip data model

+**Avoid using `display_recipient` directly**: When inspecting a `Message` object, or a relative like `Outbox`, never consume its `display_recipient` property directly.
+Instead, always use one of the helper functions found in `src/utils/recipient.js`.

+One reason we do this is because the type and the semantics of that property, which we take directly from message objects provided by the Zulip server API, are complicated and have some legacy quirks; using the helper functions helps keep other code simpler and well-typed.
+Using the helper functions also helps us find all the places in the code where we're using a given aspect of the `display_recipient` semantics, which makes refactoring easier.

 ## WebView: HTML, CSS, JS